Helping Families Grow Better Food

 Improving food and nutrition security and sustainability

 Helen Keller Intl empowers women in Africa and Asia with the education and resources needed to raise their own nutritious foods such as iron-rich green leafy vegetables, vitamin A-rich fruits, and nutrient dense animal foods such as poultry, goats, and fish.
-We work with community-level farmers and partner with community leaders and local organizations to support women with startup farming supplies and hands-on training in sustainable and climate-smart gardening and farming practices so they can provide for their families, despite mounting challenges.
-Since launching this work more than three decades ago, we’ve reached nearly 2.1 million households across Africa and Asia.
+We work with community-level farmers and partner with community leaders and local organizations to support women with startup farming supplies and hands-on training in sustainable and climate-smart farming practices so they can provide for their families, despite mounting challenges.
+Since launching this work more than three decades ago, we’ve reached more than 2.1 million households across Africa and Asia.

 Empowering women to lead